 7 Dynamic Warm Ups

-Dynamic stretches can both increase flexibility and help you warm up before you work out.
+Dynamic stretches can increase flexibility, help you warm up and protect you from injury before you work out.

 Try these seven dynamic stretches that can help you warm up before your next workout.